 The amygdala seems particularly relevant.
 We suspect that it may have a significant function in regulating many facets of social behavior.
 It also appears that threatening stimuli activate the amygdala, which in turn has a decisive influence on the cognitive mechanisms of the individual, including the perception of the environment, selective attention (relevant for learning), and memory.

-Conclusion: Not surprisingly, and in line with many other behavioral traits, fearful behavior depends upon two different factors: (1) a genetic predisposition, and (2) the influence of the environment.
+Conclusion: Not surprisingly, and in line with many other behavioral traits, fearful behavior depends upon two different factors: (1) a genetic predisposition and (2) the influence of the environment.
 Environmental factors during the development of the young individual may be critical in its ability to cope with stress and fear-eliciting stimuli.
 Early experiences appear to affect the neural and biochemical systems involved in fearful behavior and in dealing with stress—as well as learning processes and the capacity to deal with threatening stimuli in adulthood.
 Maternal prenatal stress may also produce changes in the brain morphology of the fetus and, consequently, in its way of reacting to stress and fear-eliciting stimuli, later in life.

-We saw it clearly in the 1980s when we performed some experiments at the Ethology Institute.
+We saw it clearly in the 1980s when we performed some experiments at Ethology Institute.
 A litter of puppies from a suspected line of dogs prone to show fearful behavior exhibited entirely distinct behaviors one year after we had placed them in six different homes.
 The dogs reflected, indeed in a significant degree, the attitude of their owners toward novelty and challenges.
 We repeated the experiment with another litter, this time from a confirmed non-fearful line, and the eight puppies showed the same tendency again when we tested them one year later.
-Even though there was a tendency for the dogs from the fearful line to be on average more cautious, and the others to be bolder, they overlapped one another in the middle range of responses.
-Our tests did not include enough animals to enable us to draw a conclusive answer to the question of genetics versus environment in this aspect.
-However, they pointed out the importance of the environment, at least in what concerns the average domestic settings in which we can expect dogs to grow up.
+Even though there was a tendency for the dogs from the fearful line to be on average more cautious and the others to be bolder, they overlapped one another in the middle range of responses.
+Our tests did not include enough animals to enable us to draw a conclusive answer as to the question of genetics versus the environment in this aspect.
+However, they pointed out the importance of the environment, at least in what concerns the average domestic setting in which we can expect dogs to grow.

 Cannon, W. B. (1915).
 Bodily Changes in Pain, Hunger, Fear and Rage.
 New York, NY: Appleton.